 - Wifi (802.11g), which was pervasive in a lot of “fixed” areas like home, work or school.

-Had Jobs not gotten his way, I think the world would be a much different place as the platforms would not have been so generative and scaled so quickly.
-This is an example of what I call Metcalfian “suck” of the application ecosystem for the carriers and nothing exemplified it better than the iPhone and App Store for the first few years as AT&T outpaced its rivals.
-But it also upset the normal order of business first and consumer second through the bring your own x (BYOD) trend, blurring the lines between the two traditionally separate segments.
+Had Jobs not gotten his way, I think the world would be a much different place as the platforms would not have been so generative and scaled so quickly without unconstrained (or nearly ubiquitous) access.
+This is an example of what I call Metcalfian “suck” (network effect pull-through) of the application ecosystem for the carriers and nothing exemplified it better than the iPhone and App Store for the first few years as AT&T outpaced its rivals and the Android app ecosystem.
+And it also upset the normal order of business first and consumer second through the bring your own device (BYOD) trend, blurring the lines between the two traditionally separate market segments.

 I hope people abide by this law in all their thinking about and planning for broadband, fiber, gigabit networks, application ecosystems, devices, control layers, residential and commercial demand, etc…because it holds across all of those instances.
 Oh, yeah, it might actually counter the confusion over and disinformation about spectrum scarcity at the same time.
 And it might solve the digital divide problem, and the USF problem, and the bandwidth deficit….and even the budget deficit.
 Ok, one step at a time.

 Not exactly reading, but comic Bill Burr's ode to Steve Jobs